Schlegel-Tieck Prize

 The Schlegel-Tieck Prize for German Translation is a literary translation award given by the Society of Authors in London.
 Translations from the German original into English are considered for the prize.
-The value of the prize is £3,000.
+The value of the prize is £3,000, while the runner-up now receives £1,000.
 The prize is named for August Wilhelm Schlegel and Ludwig Tieck, who translated Shakespeare to German in the 19th century.